Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 - Infrastructure and growth management.
 Although port authorities conventionally undertake both infrastructure and growth management, the emerging paradigm concerns a higher level of intermodal integration with, for instance, on-dock rail facilities.
 Infrastructure development also takes place more in a public-private partnership form with terminal operators and other private stakeholders such as rail operators and logistical firms.

-The full implications of cluster governance remain to be assessed, particularly to what extent they generate added value to the terminal region and if such strategies are linked with the attraction, or at least the retention of customers and the traffic they generate.
+The full implications of cluster governance remain to be assessed, particularly the extent to which they generate added value to the terminal region and if such strategies are linked with the attraction, or at least the retention of customers and the traffic they generate.
 There are also impacts on competition within the cluster as firms undertake collaborative strategies to improve their respective efficiency.
-It can be expected that better access to international markets can be achieved, which would indirectly promote the globalization of the companies within the cluster.
+It is to be expected that better access to international markets will be achieved, which would indirectly promote the globalization of the companies within the cluster.
 This also has an impact on competition between clusters over discretionary traffic, namely transshipment.